Central Pacific Railroad Photographic History Museum

 Modern Art Obsession

 Modern Art Obsession, or MAO for short, is "Where the Pursuit of the Collection IS the Obsession", according to the blog's author, who primarily focuses on contemporary photography in an off-beat and don't-take-me-serious way.
 Really worth the trip.
+Unfortunately hasn't been updated for several years.

 Old Photos of Japan